Olympus E-P1 vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P1 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-P1 better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.